Eight-hour day movement: United Kingdom

 The Factory Act 1833 limited the work day for children in factories.
 Those aged 9–13 could work only eight hours, and those aged 14–18 twelve hours.
 Children under 9 were required to attend school.

 In 1884, Tom Mann joined the Social Democratic Federation (SDF) and published a pamphlet calling for the working day to be limited to eight hours.
 Mann formed an organisation, the Eight Hour League, which successfully pressured the Trades Union Congress to adopt the eight-hour day as a key goal.
 The British Fabian socialist economist Sidney Webb and the scholar Harold Cox co-wrote a book supporting the "Eight Hours Movement" in Britain.

 The first group of Workers to achieve the 8-hour day were the Beckton, East London Gas workers after the strike under the leadership of Will Thorne, a member of the Social Democratic Federation.
 The strike action was initiated on 31 March 1889 after the introduction of compulsory 18-hour shifts, up from the previous 12 hours.
 Under the slogan of "shorten our hours to prolong our lives" the strike spread to other gas works.
 He petitioned the bosses and after a strike of some weeks, the bosses capitulated and three shifts of eight hours replaced two shifts of 12 hours.
 Will Thorne founded the Gas Workers and General Labourers Union, which evolved into the modern GMB union.

 Working hours in the UK are currently not limited by day, but by week, as first set by the Working Time Regulations 1998, which introduced a limit of 40 hours per week for workers under 18, and 48 hours per week for over 18s.
 This was in line with the European Commission Working Time Directive of 1993.
-UK regulations now follow the EC Working Time Directive of 2003, but workers can voluntarily opt out of the 48 hour limit.
-A general eight hour limit to the working day has never been achieved in the UK.
+UK regulations now follow the EC Working Time Directive of 2003, but workers can voluntarily opt out of the 48-hour limit.
+A general eight-hour limit to the working day has never been achieved in the UK.
 By the end of the 20th century, many people considered themselves to be "money-rich, time-poor".

 North America

 Canada

 The labour movement in Canada tracked progress in the US and UK.
 In 1890, the Federation of Labour took up this issue, hoping to organise participation in May Day.
+Ontario adopted legislation in 1944, limiting the work day to 8 hours.
 In the 1960s, Canada adopted the 40-hour work week.